sach1t/dispatch/README.md

 			1. operate on an existing action.
 These actions are shown when you press `/` on an action. e.g. AppArgumentOperator requires an AppAction or CmdAction to attach arguments to.
 			2. operate on no other action (None).
 These actions are shown when you search by default. e.g. FileOperator does not require an action, when you being searching the results of this operator are available.
 - For writing a plugin look at the examples in the plugins directory (dispatch/plugins) and look at the plugin api (dispatch/api.py)
-- Some things that you can do or don't have to do
+- Some things that you can do
-	- return live results based on the current query
+	- can return live results based on the current query
 	- for static results searching is done internally and not in the plugin, so no need to write code to search
 	- Actions can be attached to other actions e.g. create an operator that operates on a TextAction and returns a PrintAction that prints the text on the screen